Tim Steele (racing driver)

-Tim Steele (March 1, 1968 – January 7, 2024) was an American stock car racing driver.
+Timothy Steele (March 1, 1968 – January 7, 2024) was an American stock car racing driver.
 He won three ARCA Re/Max Series national championships and raced in NASCAR's highest three series.
 He was inducted in the Michigan Motor Sports Hall of Fame in 2009.

-Background
+Early career

-Steele was born in Coopersville, Michigan on March 1, 1968, and began racing as a 5-year-old in motorcycle ice racing.
+Steele was born in Coopersville, Michigan on March 1, 1968, and began racing as a five-year-old in motorcycle ice racing.
 He finished second in Michigan's 125cc AMA motocross division.
 In 1984, the 16-year-old won the NAMRA Champ Cars division championship and was the division's Rookie of the Year; he also raced in International Jet Ski Racing events that season.
 He continued to move up the ladder and began racing late models at Berlin Raceway.
 He began racing on regional touring series, winning in the American Speed Association in 1990 and the NASCAR All Pro Series in 1992.